ByteDecoder/acme_photography/UA_EXPORT.md

 https://support.google.com/analytics/answer/10759417
 https://support.google.com/analytics/answer/13392826

-GTAG => basic stuff
+Google Analytics Tools
-GTM - corina uses this (more technical, more deeper into the data)
+GTAG => basic stuff (we use this to track pages in our websites) GTM - corina uses this (more technical, dig deeper into the data)

 ## Chrome Extensions